getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 `originalException`

-: The original exception that caused the event to be created.
-This is useful for changing how events are grouped or to extract additional information.
+: The original exception that caused the Sentry SDK to create the event.
+This is useful for changing how the Sentry SDK groups events or to extract additional information.

 `syntheticException`

-: When a string or a non error object is raised, Sentry creates a synthetic exception so you can get a basic stack trace.
+: When a string or a non-error object is raised, Sentry creates a synthetic exception so you can get a basic stack trace.
 This exception is stored here for further data extraction.

 ### Hints for Breadcrumbs

 `event`

-: For breadcrumbs created from browser events, the event is often supplied to the breadcrumb as a hint.
-This for instance can be used to extract data from the target DOM element into a breadcrumb.
+: For breadcrumbs created from browser events, the Sentry SDK often supplies the event to the breadcrumb as a hint.
+This, for instance, can be used to extract data from the target DOM element into a breadcrumb.

 `level` / `input`